| User

 Rightclick My Computer,

+and then click Properties.
 Click the Advanced tab, and in the Performance

 area, click Settings.